E. Howard Hunt: Early life and education

 Hunt was born in Hamburg, New York, the son of Ethel Jean (Totterdale) and Everette Howard Hunt Sr., an attorney and Republican Party official.

-He attended Hamburg High School in Hamburg, where he graduated in 1936 along with fellow classmate Howard J. Osborn.
+He attended Hamburg High School in Hamburg, N.Y., where he graduated in 1936 along with classmate Howard J. Osborn.
 He then attended Brown University, an Ivy League university in Providence, Rhode Island, where he graduated in 1940.

 Career

 U.S. military and OSS

 During World War II, Hunt served in the U.S. Navy on the destroyer USS Mayo and the U.S. Army Air Corps.
 He also served in China with the Office of Strategic Services (OSS), the precursor to the Central Intelligence Agency.

 Author

 Hunt was a prolific author, publishing 73 books during his lifetime.
-During and after World War II, he wrote several novels under his own name, including East of Farewell (1942), Limit of Darkness (1944), Stranger in Town (1947), Maelstrom (1949) Bimini Run (1949), and The Violent Ones (1950).
+During and after World War II, he wrote several novels under his own name, including East of Farewell (1942), Limit of Darkness (1944), Stranger in Town (1947), Maelstrom (1949), Bimini Run (1949), and The Violent Ones (1950).
 He also wrote spy and hardboiled novels under an array of pseudonyms, including Robert Dietrich, Gordon Davis, David St. John, and P. S. Donoghue.

 Some parallels exist between Hunt's writings and his experiences during the Watergate scandal and espionage.
 He continued his writing career after he was released from prison, publishing nearly twenty spy thrillers between 1980 and 2000.

 In 1946, Hunt was awarded a Guggenheim Fellowship for his writing.